kafka4beam/brod/README.md

 # Commit offset=100 for partition 0 and 200 for partition 1
 ./scripts/brod commits -b localhost:9092 --id the-group-id --topic topic-name --offsets "0:100,1:200"

-# Use --retention 0 to delete commits (may linger in kafka before cleaner does it job)
+# Use --retention 0 to delete commits (may linger in kafka before cleaner does its job)
 ./scripts/brod commits -b localhost:9092 --id the-group-id --topic topic-name --offsets latest --retention 0

 # Try join an active consumer group using 'range' protocol and steal one partition assignment then commit offset=10000